-- 20.15 Full-Time Temporary employees will be entitled to paid time off (accrued at the rate of .033 of an hour for each hour worked or on paid leave).
-If a Full-Time Temporary employee is reclassified to Regular status, accrued or used paid time off benefits will be deducted from any vacation accrual the employee may be entitled to in the employee's new status. - 20.16 Effective upon Council ratification, the City agrees to reimburse unit employees required to wear protective work boots up to a maximum of two hundred and fifty dollars (\$250), every fiscal year based on the approval of the employee's Department for such protective work boots.
+20.15 Full-Time Temporary employees will be entitled to paid time off (accrued at the rate of .033 of an hour for each hour worked or on paid leave).
+If a Full-Time Temporary employee is reclassified to Regular status, accrued or used paid time off benefits will be deducted from any vacation accrual the employee may be entitled to in the employee's new status.

+20.16 Effective upon Council ratification on December 4, 2019, the City agrees to reimburse unit employees required to wear protective work boots up to a maximum of two hundred and fifty dollars (\$250), every fiscal year based on the approval of the employee's Department for such protective work boots.
 Footwear will meet the requirements of the division/department which will be OSHA standards appropriate for the hazard of the assigned classification.
 Employees are eligible for reimbursement, with appropriate receipt of purchase.
-The reimbursement program covers the purchase of new boots and repairs for existing boots. - 20.17 IBEW 1245 agrees to voluntarily withdraw its Unfair Labor Practice Charge and Complaint filed with the Public Employment Relations Board, dated May 21, 2019.
+The reimbursement program covers the purchase of new boots and repairs for existing boots.